IBM-Cloud/docs-services/services/TwilioProgrammableVoice/index.md

    Copy them to the integration.
 1. Navigate to the [TwiML App section](https://www.twilio.com/console/voice/dev-tools/twiml-apps) of the Twilio Console and *Create* a new TwiML App.
 Name it ‘Bluemix_App’ or similar.
-Copy and paste the the App SID into the service.
+Copy and paste the App SID into the service.

 1. In the Phone Numbers section of the Twilio Console, either purchase or choose an existing voice capable Phone number.
-Copy and paste it into the service.
+Copy and paste the phone number in [E.164](https://support.twilio.com/hc/en-us/articles/223183008-Formatting-International-Phone-Numbers) format into the service.

    Once complete (and correct), 'Create' the Service.

 1. In the Bluemix Console, select 'Catalog' -> 'Apps' -> 'Cloud Foundry Apps' then select the `SDK for Node.js`.
-Name it something memorable.
+Name your App something memorable.

 1. With the URL of the newly created App, copy and paste the URL with `/voice` appended into the 'Voice Request URL' back in the TwiML app you made above.